Skip to content

 In 1856, the first trains to ever cross the mighty Mississippi River entered Davenport, Iowa, ushering in a new wave of east–west travel across the burgeoning nation.
 Today, Iowa offers more than 900 miles of trail built along former railroad corridors, a result of its long history of leadership in trail development, including being the first state in the nation to put the Railbanking Statute of 1983 to use.
 Looking forward, many of these routes are being utilized for the Great American Rail-Trail™, a developing 3,700-mile route across the country.

-Some of these amazing rail-trails are highlighted below, along with other outstanding multiuse trails that showcase the beautiful terrain and welcoming communities of the state.
+Some of these amazing trails in Iowa are highlighted below, along with other outstanding multiuse trails that showcase the beautiful terrain and welcoming communities of the state.

 Raccoon River Valley Trail